epfl-lasa/Joint-Space-SCA/simulation/README.md

-Simulation is heavily based on https://github.com/epfl-lasa/iCub-Assistant , with major changes in IK solver, SCA dependencies and some `main.cpp` modfications.
-Please follow the repo guide to build the simulation.
+Simulation is based on https://github.com/epfl-lasa/iCub-Assistant, with major changes in the IK solver, SCA dependencies and `main.cpp` modfications.
+Please follow the mentioned repo guide to build the simulation, as the build process has not changed.

-Contact: For questions on the methods and/or implementation contact Michael Koptev (mikhail.koptev AT epfl dot ch) or Nadia Figueroa (nadia.figueroafernandez AT epfl dot ch).